Convex-Dev/design/papers/convex-whitepaper.md

 ### The Internet of Value

-We envision a system that enables value exchange mechanisms while solving the problems of traditional approaches - a network of economic agents that serves the needs of the digital economy.
+We envision a system that enables value exchange while solving the problems of traditional approaches - a network of economic agents that serves the needs of the digital economy.

 The seven key properties that are essential to this vision are that it must be: